Follow the steps below to build a CRM & Guest Engagement integration with the Toast platform.

 The deliveryInfo object contains the delivery address and delivery notes.

-object within the
+The Selections object within the

-object in the order response contains an
+Checks object in the order response contains an

-object.
-Make a GET
+Item object.
+Make a GET request to the

-endpoint of the menus API to see relevant
+/menus endpoint of the menus API to see relevant

 information for the item in the check.